PyMoDAQ/PyMoDAQ/docs/src/extensions_folder/pid_module.rst

 In order to do that, we will create virtual actuators on the dashboard that will control the setpoints of the PID module.
 Then, PyMoDAQ will see them as standard actuators, which means that we will be able to use any of the other modules, and in particular, perform any scan that can be configured with the DAQ_Scan module.

-For this purpose, you can click on the little blue plus button in the action bar.
+For this purpose, you can click on the **(6) little blue plus button** in the action bar.
 This will create a DAQ_move for each setpoint in the model.
 In our case, this will create two of them, one for each axis.
 In practice, you have access to all the usual DAQ_move properties which means you can change these setpoints from a remote computer, manually by pressing buttons or programatically during a DAQ scan for example.

 The key point is now that the virtual actuators on the dashboard control the setpoints of the PID module.